 You can organize remote training sessions, and record all hiring manager training as video clips so they’ll be easier to share in the future.
 At Recright, for example, we put together video guides for different steps of the interview process.

 Malin shares that when hiring students for the VESC program, useful questions included: why they want to work for the company, what they think they can contribute, and how they collaborate with other students.

 So, come up with role-specific questions instead of just going for the classic “where do you see yourself in five years” regardless of which position you’re hiring for.
 This way you gain more valuable information from your candidates, and will understand whether they’re a good fit for that specific position or not.

 When you’re able to score and rate candidates, and leave comments all in one place, it’s easier to ensure transparency among the hiring team.
 When the entire process is clear and transparent, recruiters and hiring managers can challenge each other’s decisions and discuss the decisions in more detail.
 This, in turn, reduces bias and ensures fairness in hiring decisions.

 Clear candidate communication is always important, including when hiring fully remotely.
-Openly share you're doing a fully remote process and explain what tools they’ll need, confirm that their application was received, and share a timeline and overview for the process.
+Openly share you're doing a fully remote recruitment process and explain what tools they’ll need, confirm that their application was received, and share a timeline and overview for the process.
 Keep your candidates fully informed at every stage of the hiring process, and when in doubt, over-communicate.